Celebrate 2019 and Look Forward to 2020

 For my students?

 I am finishing my third year here in Cleveland (aka Freezeland) Ohio.
-Most of the students that started lessons with me in 2017 are still studying and doing well.
+Most of the students who started lessons with me in 2017 are still studying and doing well.
 Right now, I have 35 students.

 What new things have I learned about teaching this past year?
 What new ideas have I come up with myself?